ucsb-ds/pl-dev-team/info/software.md

    It is important to run these command to complete the brew installation.

+4. Install XCode.
+We *do not use* XCode in this course, but we *need it to install Java21 using `brew`*.

 5. Install Java 21 with `brew`: first part

    To install Java with homebrew, use: